HariSekhon/DevOps-Bash-tools/README.md

 `aws/` directory:

 - [AWS](https://aws.amazon.com/) scripts - `aws_*.sh`:
+  - `aws_profile.sh` - switches to an AWS Profile given as an arg or prompts the user with a convenient interactive menu list of AWS profiles to choose from - useful when you have lots of AWS work profiles
   - `aws_cli_create_credential.sh` - creates an AWS service account user for CI/CD or CLI with Admin permissions (or other group or policy), creates an AWS Access Key, saves a credentials CSV and even prints the shell export commands and aws credentials file config to configure your environment to start using it.
 Useful trick to avoid CLI reauth to `aws sso login` every day.
   - `aws_terraform_create_credential.sh` - creates a AWS terraform service account with Administrator permissions for Terraform Cloud or other CI/CD systems to run Terraform plan and apply, since no CI/CD systems can work with AWS SSO workflows.
 Stores the access key as both CSV and prints shell export commands and credentials file config as above
   - `.envrc-aws` - copy to `.envrc` for [direnv](https://direnv.net/) to auto-load AWS configuration settings such as AWS Profile, Compute Region, EKS cluster kubectl context etc.